 If a delivery group includes only malicious vehicles, the message carried by the group will be lost.
-As a recipient vehicle cannot obtain a complete message pair, the DoS attack by the malicious group will succeed.
+Since a recipient vehicle cannot obtain a complete message pair, the DoS attack by the malicious group will succeed.
 However, the probability of each delivery group containing only malicious vehicles is rather low since we assume that the majority of the vehicles are honest.
 If we want the network to work even under this rare attack scenario, we can let the source vehicle send the same message twice.
-In other words, the source can wait for another delivery vehicle to re-broadcast the same message in order to increase the chances of the successful delivery of the message.
+In other words, the source can wait for another delivery vehicle to re-broadcast the same message in order to increase the chances of delivering the message successfully.